akhil-rane/distributed-key-value-store/README.md

 # distributed-key-value-store
-A consistent fault-tolerant implementation of a distributed key-value store
+A basic implementation of a distributed key-value store that achieves fault tolerance and consensus of updates amongst replica servers using Paxos